ifperalta/MyPortfolio/README.md

 - Home page - overviews my skills and experience including a brief bio and some links to other pages and social media profile.

-- Projects page - showcases a sample full-stack project I've made, a project in Java, and a project on NodeJs/Express/React.
+- Projects page - showcases a sample full-stack projects I've built.
+A project in Java/Bootstrap and a project in NodeJs/Express/React.
 Each project includes a short description, a demo link, and links to the source code.

 - Contact page - allowing visitors to contact me through email.